 Working together, groups of URI members from diverse belief traditions identify and address pressing problems with grassroots ingenuity.
-Projects and programs undertaken by our Cooperation Circles serve one or more of 14 Action Areas including the Environment, Health & Social Services, Human Rights, Indigenous Peoples, Peacebuilding, Women, and Youth.
+Projects and programs undertaken by our CCs serve one or more of 14 Action Areas including the Environment, Health & Social Services, Human Rights, Indigenous Peoples, Peacebuilding, Women, and Youth.

 URI cultivates and uplifts the CC network through eight regional offices around the world and a Global Support Office in San Francisco.
-URI is governed by a Global Council of Trustees elected by & from member CCs.
-For more information visit www.uri.org
+URI is governed by a Global Council of Trustees elected by and from member CCs.
+For more information visit www.uri.org.

 SUMMARY OF THE POSITION